About

 I’m Sagi.
 I’ve been writing code since I was 12, and it’s been the through-line of my working life ever since.

-My first job was at SHOPY, an early Israeli multi-tenant B2B2C e-commerce platform.
-I was the sole technical hire: 15 years old, self-taught after dropping out of school after 8th grade, and building and running the whole stack on bare-metal colocated servers back when “the cloud” wasn’t yet a thing.
+My first job was at SHOPY, one of Israel’s first multi-tenant B2B2C e-commerce platforms.
+I was the sole technical hire: 15 years old, self-taught after leaving school in 8th grade, building and running the whole stack on bare-metal colocated servers back when “the cloud” wasn’t yet a thing.
 I spent almost eight years there learning how production systems actually behave when real people depend on them, usually at 3am.

 In 2008 I joined MyHeritage as an engineer, and in 2011, at 25, I was appointed CTO.
 I’m currently transitioning out after a long run there.
-Over the years, I led the company’s migration from an on-prem data center to AWS and ran the team behind the matching and discovery stack as it scaled from hundreds of millions of profiles to tens of billions.
+Over those years, I led the company’s migration from an on-prem data center to AWS and led the team behind the matching and discovery stack as it scaled from hundreds of millions of profiles to tens of billions.

 I like problems where product logic meets scale: reliability, cost, performance, the slow work of making systems more efficient over time.
 I like code that earns its complexity.
 I like people who are direct.
 I don’t love meetings.